kubernetes-sigs/kustomize/site/content/en/docs/Tasks/labels_and_annotations.md

 ### Add Selector Labels
 Add labels to Resource selectors and templates with the [`labels.includeSelectors`] field.
 Selector labels should not be changed after Workload and Service Resources have been created in a cluster.

-The following example adds labels and selector labels to a Deployment and Service.
+The following example adds labels, selector labels, and template labels to a Deployment and Service.

 1. Create a Kustomization file.
 ```yaml